IGNF/tactileo-quest/README.md

 I use the OpenLayers library to render it.
 For interaction with contents, the resources are provided by the french [DBPedia project](http://fr.dbpedia.org/).

-I inspired myself of the PhoneGap-Legends game published by Andrew Trice (https://github.com/triceam/PhoneGap-Legends).
+This project was also freely inspired by the PhoneGap-Legends game published by Andrew Trice (https://github.com/triceam/PhoneGap-Legends).

 ### ATTRIBUTION